gfruci/checkouttools/local_environment/README.md

   You can solve this error by removing one of the localenvironment_default network from the list.
   To do this yous should use the ```docker network rm <networkid>``` command.

+* If styxpres does not start and the styxpres.log contains the following error:
+    ```
+    styxpres/origins.yaml does not exist, waiting for one for 60sec
+    styxpres/origins.yaml does not exist, waiting for one for 59sec
+    styxpres/origins.yaml does not exist, waiting for one for 58sec
+    styxpres/origins.yaml does not exist, waiting for one for 57sec
+    ...
+    ```

+    delete all containers and images and run the environment again

+    ```
+    docker rm $(docker ps -a -q)
+    docker rmi $(docker images -q)
+    ```

 ## FAQ

 TBW